psvet/obey/test/src/typeStrategies/README.md

 # Types

-Below is a list of supported, built-in types for the Obey library
+Below is a list of supported, built-in types for the Obey library.
+Types are loaded into Obey via the [index](./index.js) file in this directory.

 ## Any